openhab/openhab-addons/addons/binding/org.openhab.binding.tadoac/README.md

 `https://my.tado.com/webapp/#/home/zone/1`

 The last number is your zone id.
 Finding out the home id is a little bit tricky.
-We need to sniffer the API calls.
+We need to sniff the API calls.
 We recommend the Google Chrome developer tools.
 Look for a call looking like this:

 `https://my.tado.com/api/v2/homes/1234/zones/1/state`